HMS P311: Career

 She joined the 10th Submarine Flotilla at Malta in November 1942, and was lost with all hands between 30 December 1942 and 8 January 1943 whilst en route to La Maddalena, Sardinia, where she was to attack two Italian 8-inch gun cruisers, the Gorizia and the Trieste, using chariot manned torpedoes carried on the casing as part of Operation Principal.
 The submarine sent her final received signal on 31 December 1942, from position 38º10'N, 11º30'E. She was reported overdue on 8 January 1943 when she failed to return to base.
 It is presumed that she was sunk by Italian mines in the approaches to Maddalena on or around 2 January 1943.

 Wreck discovery

 In late May 2016 the Royal Navy announced that it was investigating a wreck found close to Tavolara Island by diver Massimo Domenico Bondone on 21 May 2016 which Bondone had identified as P311.
-Bondone reported that he made the identification based on the wreck having three chariots strapped to her hull.
+Bondone reported that he made the identification based on the wreck having two chariots strapped to her hull.
 The bodies of the 71 crew members and chariot operators who perished are reported still on board, believed to have died of suffocation.
 The vessel is reported as being in good condition and pictures have been released of the underwater wreck.
 It is reported that only the bow is seriously damaged due to the mine explosion which sank her.